linz/linz-positionzpp-pcf/README.md

 origcodes | the original user's make names

 ConfigOutputFiles are files sourced relative to this configuration file.

 CampaignOutputFiles are copied for each Bernese campaign run by the job and are sourced relative to the Bernese campaign directory.

+ReferenceDataFiles are used when the Bernese reference data (mainly GPS/GEN contents) are updated by the daily sync-config task.
+This includes the option of adding extra receivers to the Bernese receivers file using a file of receivers in this configuration.
+The AntennaFile and CombinedReceiverFile (or ReceiverFile if it is not defined) are used to compile the list of valid antennae and receivers used by the front end GUI.